The Sustainability Committee

 Wolfson Green Society

-The Wolfson Green Society was set up to enact change within the College and put the spotlight and sustainability at Wolfson, the Cambridge community, and beyond.
+The Wolfson Green Society was set up by WCSA Green Officer 2019-2020 Charlie Barty-King to enact change within the College and put the spotlight on sustainability at Wolfson, the Cambridge community, and beyond.
+Charlie also helps led the Sustainability & Conservation Hub.

 The Green Society hosts fortnightly webinars on sustainability and conservation topics.
 Presentations have included talks from a local beekeeper, the former EU Ambassador at large to the Arctic, and Wolfson JRF, Dr Helene Hoffman, a Physicist specialising in Environment Physics and ice core science.